 20A.
 For the purposes of impairment, goodwill is considered a cash-generating asset.
 Goodwill does not generate economic benefits independently of other assets, and is assessed for impairment as part of a group of assets.
 This Standard deals with the assessment of individual assets.
-Goodwill is recognised only where it gives rise to cash inflows or reductions in an acquirer's net cash outflows.
-No goodwill is recognised in respect of service potential that does not give rise to related cash flows.
+Goodwill is recognised only where it gives rise to net cash inflows and it relates to the acquisition of a cash-generating operation.
+An entity shall not recognise goodwill related to service potential other than cash flows nor goodwill related to the acquisition of a non-cash-generating operation.
 The recoverable service amount used to assess impairment in this Standard includes service potential.
 Consequently, an entity applies PBE IPSAS 26 rather than this Standard to determine whether to impair goodwill.